iiepdev/HackingEDPlanningV2-Challenge2/README.md

 ## Population estimates

 Granular population estimates are key to determine not only which schools will be affected first, but who will be touched where and when by the rise in sea levels.
-The gridded population estimates here have been prepared using [WorldPop](https://www.worldpop.org/geodata/summary?id=16810) unconstrained UN-adjusted[^1] data for 2020, following the methodology outlined [here](https://github.com/iiepdev/Spatialized-school-age-populations) (Gagnon & Vargas Mesa, 2021).
-The file is both in [GeoTIFF]() and in [polygon]() format.
+The gridded population estimates here have been prepared using [WorldPop](https://www.worldpop.org/geodata/summary?id=16810) unconstrained UN-adjusted data for 2019, following the methodology outlined [here](https://github.com/iiepdev/Spatialized-school-age-populations) (Gagnon & Vargas Mesa, 2021).
+The file is both in GeoTIFF ([Pre-primary](https://box.iiep.unesco.org/s/P4DD8WidZtS2Cr2), [Primary](https://box.iiep.unesco.org/s/3We94pkjywjkTJS), and [Secondary](https://box.iiep.unesco.org/s/eR4jcepHCEno4Qs)) and in [polygon](https://box.iiep.unesco.org/s/dnsswDPRdXsWCap) format (which contains single years of age and reconstructed school age populations as attributes)[^1].

 ## Flooded areas